berkeley-dsep-infra/hubploy/docs/howto/hubploy-setup-dev-environment.rst

-If you don't have such a configuration set up, we recommend setting one up using the `hubploy template repository <https://github.com/yuvipanda/hubploy-template>`_ and following the how-to on Deploying a JupyterHub with Hubploy (link later).
+If you don't have such a configuration set up, we recommend setting one up using the `hubploy template repository <https://github.com/yuvipanda/hubploy-template>`_ and following the How-To guide
+`Deploying a JupyterHub with Hubploy <https://hubploy.readthedocs.io/en/latest/howto/hubploy-deploy-jupyterhub-repo-setup.html>`_.

 Modifying Hubploy Files